ikostan/SkyLockAssault/files/docs/milestones/22/Part_3_Eliminatearbitrary_synchronization_delays_in_Integration_&_CI_tests.md

 ## ⏱️ Individual Test Execution Breakdown

-By trackBy tracking the HTTP server `GET /index.html` request deltas, we can observe the wall-clock intervals between browser test requests.
+By tracking the HTTP server `GET /index.html` request deltas, we can observe the wall-clock intervals between browser test requests.

 > **Timing Methodology Note:** Figures in the table below represent observed request-to-request wall-clock intervals rather than isolated in-test execution durations.
 These values include browser process launch, page reloads, test teardown, and background server scheduling overhead.ing the HTTP server `GET /index.html` request deltas, we can observe the exact execution window and duration of each browser test: